SAP/ai-sdk-js/sample-code/README.md

 # Sample Code

 Sample code to demonstrate the usage of the SAP Cloud SDK for AI.
-Some of the sample code is also used in E2E test.
+Parts of the sample code are also used in E2E tests.

 ### Table of Contents